-As a child, I remember hot summer evenings playing in the yard while the adults gathered under the grape arbor.
+Growing up, I remember hot summer evenings playing in the yard while the adults gathered under the grape arbor.
 The air was hot, filled with the smell of jasmine and the song of locusts.
 The women kept busy with their knitting or embroidery while talking about all sorts of things.
-The children hang around, playing, listening, observing.
-I suppose that’s when my curiosity about people’s personal stories was born.
+The children hang around, playing, listening, and observing.
+I suppose that is when my curiosity about people’s personal stories was born.
 That was also the time when I started developing my creativity.

-I was raised in a household where people always created something beautiful.
-My dad built our home and my mother never sat idle.
-She was a creative force.
+I grew up in a household where people always created something beautiful.
+My dad built our house, and my mother never sat idle; she was a creative force.
 She taught me how to knit and embroider.
 She hardly ever used a recipe when she cooked.
-I picked up where she left of.
-For me, cooking nutritious, wholesome food to share with family and friends, is a creative outlet.
+I picked up where she left off.
+Cooking nutritious, wholesome food to share with family and friends is a creative outlet.

-My grandfather would be up in the wee hours of the morning to tend his garden and fruit trees and most days I’d trail along.
-There’s nothing more gratifying than watching my garden spring to life after a long, dark winter.
+My grandfather would be up in the wee hours of the morning to tend his garden and fruit trees.
+Most days, I would trail along.
+There is nothing more gratifying than watching my garden spring to life after a long, dark winter.